randyrossi/vicii-kawari/README.md

 ### Simple mod Composite

 In this configuration, the same composite encoder is plugged into the video output port.
-The RF output jack is disconnected from the RF modulator.
+The wire leading to the RF output jack is disconnected from the modulator.
 A wire carrying the composite signal from the composite encoder board is then soldered to what used to be the RF output jack.
-In this configuration, no video signals be present at the C64's video port.
+In this configuration, no video signals will reach the C64's video port.

 ### VGA + RF Modulator Removal